Hosepipe Rainbows : How to Survive Camping in a Tent

 doortoriver @ Flickr

-We'd welcome tourists on arrival and they would look at the grey sky, the rain teeming down on the muddy grass verges, the efferevescent splashes of water on the puddles.
+They would look at the grey sky and the rain teeming down on the muddy grass verges.

 You could read their minds, it was in their eyes, the pained disappointed expression,